By David Dunkelman, Broker: Royal Lepage J&D and Author – Your Guide to Toronto Neighbourhoods. www.RealEstateWithDavid.com

 NOTE TO READER:

-Bottom Line: Before you buy a home you need to determine which neighbourhood is the best fit for YOU and your family ?
-If you hire me me as your Buyer Representative I will make that happen.
+Bottom Line: Before you buy a home you need to determine which neighbourhood is the best fit for YOU and your family?
+When you hire me as your Buyer Representative I will make that happen.
 We can start today.
-Contact me by email: at email@example.com or text me at 416-726-6574.
+Contact me by email: at firstname.lastname@example.org or text me at 416-726-6574.
 Talk soon.